gnois/luaty/README.md

 ---

 A command line switch can be enabled to check consistent usage of variables.
-Once enabled, the compiler will try to statically infer variable types with a limited subset of Lua, but is probably wrong in non trivial cases for now.
+Once enabled, the transpiler will try to statically infer variable types with a limited subset of Lua, but is probably wrong in non trivial cases for now.

 Improving the type inferencer is a work in progress.